jameskim1031/mybots/README.md

         pyrosim.End()
 ```

 Along with storing all relevant parameter in **self.everything**, I also keep track of just the blocks in a global variable called **self.sensors** and just the joints in a global varibale called **self.motors**.
 The variable that stores the blocks are called **self.sensors** because it is the parts/ blocks that senses the surroundings just like your body parts senses your surroundings.
 The variable that stores the joinst are called **self.motors** because it is the joints that moves the robot parts just like your elbow moves your upper arm and lower arm.
 Just like your sensors and joints comumunicate with each other in your body (e.g. when you grab a hot pot, your hand sensors tell your body to move your hand), our robot's sensors and motors communicate with each other.
+The communication

 This is done in the **Generate_Brain** function.

 ```
 def Generate_Brain(self):